-Target Actual 18/19 Actual 18/19 exc restr Actual 17/18 EBITDA £5.0m £4.8m £5.5m £5.0m Operating Surplus (exc pension actuarial adjustments) £2.0m £1.7m £2.4m £2.0m Staff costs as a % of income (exc pension adjustments) 55% 58.0% 56.3% 56.3%
+Target Actual 19/20 Actual 18/19 EBITDA £5.0m £7.8m £4.8m Operating Surplus (exc pension actuarial adjustments) £2.0m £4.7m £1.7m Staff costs as a % of income (exc pension actuarial adjustments) 55.0% 52.7% 58.0%

 Earnings before Interest Tax Depreciation and Amortisation (EBITDA) is included as a proxy for cash generation.
 The targets are derived from the strategic plans of the University, the investment associated with this and the cash generation required to fund it.
-The target for this is expressed as a monetary amount rather than as a % and the £5m target was just missed due to the exceptional restructuring costs of £0.7m in the year.
+The target for this is expressed as a monetary amount rather than as a % and the £7.8m actual was significantly in excess of target and last year.

 Operating surplus excluding pension actuarial adjustments has a relatively close relationship to EBTIDA but measures the same performance in a perhaps easier to understand concept.
-It is also the key loan covenant in terms of headroom and therefore provides a clear focus on that headroom.
-The target for this is also expressed as a monetary amount rather than as a % and the £2m target was again missed solely due to the exceptional restructuring costs in the year.
+It is also the key loan covenant in terms of headroom and the target provides a comfortable level of headroom.
+The target for this is also expressed as a monetary amount rather than as a % and the £4.7m actual was again significantly ahead of both target and last year.

 Staff costs as a % of income is a key indicator (excluding pension adjustments as with the operating surplus measure) reflecting the importance of staff costs to the University's financial health given that as a people business staff costs necessarily form by far the most significant part of the cost base.
-The target for this is 55% and is the most challenging target of the three and was missed in the year, although would have been closer to target at 56.3% without the exceptional restructuring costs.
+The target for this is 55% and is the most challenging target of the three and was achieved for the first time for several years at 52.7%.
+This improvement is due to the strong growth in income, in particular from the new franchise income streams delivered through external partnerships, whilst expenditure held much more steady.

 The graph below shows performance against the new indicators over the last few years.
 The operating surplus and staff cost % shown exclude exceptional restructuring costs as well as pension adjustments in order to facilitate comparison of underlying performance.
 It can clearly be seen that the fall in EBITDA and surplus in 16/17 was associated with a significant increase in the staff cost %.
-The higher depreciation charge now compared to earlier in the period means that the same surplus level is associated with a higher EBITDA.
+Performance improved significantly in 19/20 to a high across the five year period for all three indictors.